Search ImagingPixel for Images by Camera or Lens

 Olympus Pen FT, Bottom

-On the bottom plane, the battery chamber cover, tripod socket, and film rewind release button.
+The battery chamber cover, tripod socket, and film rewind release button are on the bottom plane.

 Olympus Pen FT, Film box